 Autofluorescence is the natural fluorescent emission from biological structures or other substances in the presence of excitation light.
-This can be the source of background noise (background fluorescence) which can cause complications in imaging biological samples such as cells or tissues.
+This can be the source of background noise (background fluorescence) which can cause complications in imaging biological samples such as cells or tissues in Microfluidics.
 Other reasons such as non-specific absorption can also give rise to the background noise.
 Microfluidic chips have been extensively used in biology research, for example, organ-on-a-chip, drug toxicity screening, or nucleic acid amplification microfluidic devices.
-These microchips can be fabricated using a wide variety of materials including elastomers and thermoplastics.
+These microfluidic chips can be fabricated using a wide variety of materials including elastomers and thermoplastics.
 The autofluorescent properties of the material should be considered before the design and fabrication of the microfluidic devices that involve fluorescent imaging to reduce the measurement errors and complications.

 Various materials have been used for the fabrication of microfluidic chips such as PDMS, PMMA, and Polycarbonate (PC).
 It is of crucial importance to take the autofluorescent properties of the material of choice into account while doing experiments to ensure minimum error in measurement and analysis.